ludvikjerabek/StopSaver/README.md

 ### Standalone Installation

-Download the correct version of the application for your system:
+Download the correct version of the application for your system (or download them from the releases area):

 [64 Bit Windows](./Standalone/x64)
 [32 Bit Windows](./Standalone/Win32)